sanjay-si/mcp-qa/README.md

 # AI-Powered QA Automation Platform

-This project integrates AI agents with Playwright to create autonomous QA testing capabilities for web applications.
+This project integrates AI agents with Playwright and file server to create autonomous QA testing capabilities for web applications.

 ## Overview

-The AI-Powered QA Automation Platform leverages the Model Context Protocol (MCP) and Large Language Models (LLMs) to enable intelligent, autonomous testing of web applications.
+The AI-Powered QA Automation tool leverages the Model Context Protocol (MCP) and Large Language Models (LLMs) to enable intelligent, autonomous testing of web applications or single page web applications.
+Built on the emerging OpenAI Agent SDK, this implementation showcases how AI can be integrated into QA workflows.
 The system uses an AI agent that can understand web application functionality, create test plans, execute tests using Playwright, and generate detailed test reports - all with minimal human intervention.

+This project serves as a conceptual implementation that demonstrates the potential of AI-driven testing.
+As both the OpenAI Agent SDK and MCP continue to evolve, this framework can be extended and customized by teams based on their specific testing needs and requirements.

 ## Benefits

 - **Autonomous Testing**: Reduces manual QA effort by enabling AI to plan and execute tests
-- **Comprehensive Coverage**: AI agents intelligently identify key features and create thorough test plans
+- **Coverage**: AI agents intelligently identify key features and create thorough test plans
 - **Self-documenting**: Automatically generates test plans and detailed results with evidence in the form of screenshots
 - **Adaptability**: Has potential to work with any web application without requiring custom test scripts
 - **Reduced Maintenance**: Less code to maintain compared to traditional automation frameworks driven by heavy coding and maintenance overhead